neelsmith/latphone/README.md

 # `latphone`

-In development: a Latin phonology library.
+In development: a library for Latin orthography and phonology.

 Web site:  <https://neelsmith.github.io/latphone/>.